Meet the Board

 Ryan Smith is a Principal of Martin Smith Inc, a commercial real estate investment and operating company specializing in office properties in Seattle.
 With approximately 1 million square feet under ownership/management across 20 buildings, Martin Smith Inc holds a leading position in the Northwest commercial real estate marketplace.
 In addition to serving as Board Co-Chair of the Alliance for Pioneer Square, he is also on the Board of Friends of Waterfront Seattle, as well as the Board of the Downtown Seattle Association.

-Leila Kirske is the Chief Financial Officer of Simply Measured – the leading social media analytics platform, providing complete measurement and reporting for serious marketers.
-Leila is responsible for finance, IT and other administrative operations.
-She has held financial executive roles at EMC Isilon, Varolii, Washington Mutual, and Bsquare.
+Leila Kirske is the Chief Financial Officer of Marchex – a leading conversational analytics company that connects the voice of the customer to business.
+Leila is responsible for finance and administrative operations.
+She has held senior financial executive roles at Tune, Varolii, Washington Mutual, and Bsquare.
 Leila has more than 25 years of experience driving finance, accounting and administrative activities in the technology and telephony industries.
 She began her career at PricewaterhouseCoopers and is a Certified Public Accountant.
 Leila holds a B.B.A.
 Degree from the University of Washington.
 Her interests include promoting local businesses, enabling technology start-ups and historic preservation.

 Property Owner/Samis Land Co and BIA Ratepayer Board

 Adam Hasson is the Senior Property Manager for Samis, a real estate company with 11 building in Pioneer Square.
 He is the co-chair of the Design Committee at the Alliance for Pioneer Square and former member of the Pioneer Square Preservation Board.
 His interests include urban design, promoting local retailers, alley activation and historic preservation.

 Blanton Turner & BIA Ratepayer Board